-- o Indoor heated swimming pool
+- Indoor heated swimming pool

-- o Sports centre
+- Sports centre

-- o Dance studio
+- Dance studio

-- o Fully equipped gym
+- Fully equipped gym

 - Sports field

-- o Woodland Walk
+- Woodland Walk

-- o Hydrotherapy pool
+- Hydrotherapy pool

-- o Sensory space
+- Sensory space

-The College has strong links with community clubs and organisations and external sport and exercise opportunities are available for all to enjoy.

-Derwen College is also proud to have strong links with Shropshire Cricket Board, Shropshire Paddle Sports, fencing club Phenzync, The Tennis Foundation/LTA, and the Duke of Edinburgh's Awards which provide further opportunities for the students.
+Derwen College has strong links with community clubs and organisations, and external sport and exercise opportunities are available for all to enjoy.
+Derwen College is also proud to have strong links with Shropshire Cricket Board, Shropshire Paddle Sports, fencing club Phenzync, The Tennis Foundation/LTA, and the Duke of Edinburgh's Award which provide further opportunities for the students.

-Duke of Edinburgh's Awards
+Duke of Edinburgh's Award